Rhiddhi/assessment-leantech/README.md

 ## Generating reports
 In order to generate report for the test execution we use [allure framework](https://allurereport.org/docs/).
-Please refer to the following usage information allure CLI globally on your machine and generate report  :
+Please refer to the following usage information to install allure CLI globally on your machine and generate report  :
 ```
 1) Install allure CLI using command:
 npm install -g allure-commandline